NickKelly1/nkp-error/README.md

 ## Installation

-This package exports as CommonJS (default), ES Modules, and UMD.
+This package exports as CommonJS (default) and ES Modules.

 For ES Modules and tree shaking use a bundler that supports ES modules such as [rollup](https://rollupjs.org/guide/en/) or [webpack](https://webpack.js.org/).